A fast and spectrally convergent algorithm for rational-order fractional integral and differential equations

-with $\varepsilon > 0$ and boundary conditions $u(-1) = 0$ and $u(1) = 1$.
-Although complex-valued, this non-constant coefficient FDE is of the form described in Section~\ref{sec:half_RL} and we may solve accordingly using the algortihm described.
+with $\varepsilon > 0$.
+Although complex-valued, this non-constant coefficient FDE is of the form discussed in Section~\ref{sec:half_RL} and we may solve accordingly using the algorithm described.

 The first and second panels of Figure~\ref{fig:fracairy} show the real and imaginary parts of the solution for $\varepsilon=10^{-4}$, and we see behaviour qualitatively similar to that of the well-known classical Airy equation.
-Experimentally we find that an accuracy of $10^{-10}$ requires around 750 degrees of freedom (i.e., $N\approx375$), and forming and solving the almost-banded linear system representing the fractional differential operator and boundary conditions takes around 0.1 seconds on a 2014 Desktop PC using a MATLAB implementation\cite{fracspeccode}.
-The third panel shows the computational times to form and solve the systems the number degrees of freedom is increased.
+Experimentally we find that an accuracy of $10^{-10}$ requires around 750 degrees of freedom (i.e., $N\approx375$), and forming and solving the almost-banded linear system representing the fractional differential operator and boundary conditions takes under a tenth of a second on a 2014 Desktop PC using the MATLAB implementation\cite{fracspeccode}.
+The third panel shows the computational times to form and solve the systems when the number degrees of freedom is artificially increased (as would be required for smaller values of $\varepsilon$).
 Using the Woodbury formula to solve the almost-banded linear system, we see that linear complexity is obtained.
-Finally, we note that this Riemman--Louiville FDE can be readily solved using ApproxFun~\cite{ApproxFun} with just a few commands: \\
+Finally, we note that this Riemann–Liouville FDE can be readily solved using ApproxFun~\cite{ApproxFun} with just a few commands: \end{example}